centuri-engineering/impomero/README.md

 ## Mapping between file structure and omero database:

 The user and project are defined in the toml file (see below).
 The dataset is set as the parent directory of the toml file.
-If there is already a dataset with the same name in the project, a new dataset is still created, and it is left to the user to lift the ambiguity in the webclient.
+If there is already a dataset with the same name in the project, a new dataset is still created, and it is left to the user to lift the ambiguity in the web client.
 Image names in the db are concatenated from the path to the image relative to the base directory.

 ![Mapping between directory structure and omero](doc/annotation_tree.svg)